sakalmon/tic-tac-toe/README.md

 ### 3. Code Requirements
 #### Specific Data Types
-* Game - Track details about the game such as who's turn it is, game state, winner etc. - Object literal
+* Game - Track details about the game such as who's turn it is, game state, winner, etc. - Object literal
 * Grid - Players will interact with this grid to play - 2D array
 * Players - Store details about the player.
 For example, their character (**X** or **O**) - Object literal
 * Variables for DOM manipulation - DOM object